ICollidable

 property contains the name of items that the IColliable has collided with, while the Objects

-The following code shows how to check whether the player has exited a collision area with the name PoisonCollision:
+The following code shows how to check whether the player has entered or exited a collision area with the name PoisonCollision:

 Last updated